Research in Nursing

 Journeys in Nursing Scholarship

-Journeys is an opportunity for faulty to connect with one another, to share ideas, plans, and activities that will foster a supportive community of scholars in the School of Nursing.
+It is an opportunity for faculty to connect with one another, to share ideas, plans and activities that will foster a supportive community of scholars in the School of Nursing.
 Journeys continues as an annual event that is well received and celebrated within the school.